mad654/ga-php/README.md

 #### Algorithm events

 This events represent the current internal state of the algorithm.
-So if you wan't to take a deeper lock, this will be you friend:
+So if you wan't to take a deeper look, this will be you friend:

 ```
 tail -f var/cache/debug.log | grep GENALGO.GEN_ALGO.DEBUG